microsoft/vscode-docs/docs/java/java-container.md

 ## Deploying images to Azure App Service

-With the Docker Explorer you can deploy images from DockerHub Registries or Azure Container Registries, directly to an Azure App Service instance.
+With the Docker Explorer, you can deploy images from DockerHub Registries or Azure Container Registries, directly to an Azure App Service instance.
 This functionality requires installing the [Azure Account](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) extension and an Azure Subscription.
 If you do not have an Azure subscription, [sign up today](https://azure.microsoft.com//free/?b=16.48) for a free 30 day account and get $200 in Azure Credits to try out any combination of Azure services.

-The first time you expand the DockerHub node you'll be prompted to log into your DockerHub account.
+The first time you expand the DockerHub node, you'll be prompted to log into your DockerHub account.

 ![DockerHub Login](images/java-container/docker-hub-login.gif)

-Your user name and password are stored in your operating system credentials vault (e.g. MacOS keychain, Windows Credential Store) so that you don't need to log in every time.
-You can log out of DockerHub by right clicking on the DockerHub label and choosing log out.
+Your user name and password are stored in your operating system credentials vault (for example, MacOS keychain or Windows Credential Store) so that you don't need to log in every time.
+You can log out of DockerHub by right clicking on the DockerHub label and choosing **Log Out**.
 This will delete the credentials from the OS store.

-To log into Azure, press `F1` and search for `Azure Login`.
-You will then sign into your account using the Device Login flow.
-Click on "Copy & Open" to open your default browser.
+To log into Azure, run **Azure Login** from the **Command Palette** (`kb(workbench.action.showCommands)`).
+You can then sign into your account using the **Device Login** flow.
+Click on **Copy & Open** to open your default browser.

 ![Azure Login](images/java-container/device-login.png)